Air Conditioner and Heat Pump Noises: A Complete Guide

 In practice, it can sound like your air conditioning system is ready to blow up, since the system isn’t designed to handle the type of pressure the compressor is creating.
 While the unit wouldn’t actually explode in this case, the actual worst-case scenario isn’t much better.

 This is just one example, but it’s the type of thing a repair technician will be looking for and fixing if needed.
-If the noise is elsewhere, it could be other issues.
+If the noise is elsewhere, it could be another issue.
 The inside contactor, for example, is a voltage-control part.
 It can buzz when working improperly.
 If the blade in the outdoor unit is off-kilter, it can produce a loud hum.
 Or maybe something in the motor or fan is stuck, which can produce clanking.

 Going exhaustively through each possible example would ultimately not be useful.
 Understanding the type of inspection that’s done, though, and how a single issue can affect multiple system parts, is the more important takeaway for a homeowner.